evcu/evcu.github.io/_posts/2020-05-10-sparse-micrograd.md

 # Difficulty of Training Sparse Networks.
 Sparse training is difficult.
-This has been by many, but probably popularized by the [Lottery Ticket Hypothesis](https://arxiv.org/abs/1803.03635) work of Jonathan.
-[RigL](https://arxiv.org/abs/1911.11134) is one of the recent dynamic training algoritms along with the others ([SNFS](https://arxiv.org/abs/1907.04840), [SET](https://www.nature.com/articles/s41467-018-04316-3), [DSR](https://arxiv.org/abs/1902.05967)).
-RigL improves the training of sparse networks by changing how the neurons are wired during the training.
+This has been reported by many, including the [Lottery Ticket Hypothesis](https://arxiv.org/abs/1803.03635).
+[RigL](https://arxiv.org/abs/1911.11134) is one of the recent dynamic training algorithms (others include ([SNFS](https://arxiv.org/abs/1907.04840), [SET](https://www.nature.com/articles/s41467-018-04316-3), [DSR](https://arxiv.org/abs/1902.05967)).
+It changes how the neurons are wired during the training dynamically and by doing so improves the training of sparse networks.

-RigL takes the model as input and updates its connections and give better results than static training:
+Here is a summary of how RigL updates connections:

-1) Calculate dense gradient, which enables us to obtain the gradient of non-existing connectons using `SparseNeuron.zero_ws`.
+1) Calculate dense gradient, which enables us to obtain the gradient of non-existing connections using `SparseNeuron.zero_ws`.

 2) For each layer obtain existing and candidate parameters.

-3) If no parameters to update, skip continue with the next layer.
+3) If no parameters to update, continue with the next layer.

-4) Obtain candidate connections with highest gradient magnitude.
+4) Pick candidate connections with highest gradient magnitude.

-5) Obtain existing connections with lowest magnitude.
+5) Pick existing connections with lowest magnitude.

 6) Replace least magnitude connections with new ones that have high expected gradient.